hamiltino1/fylawallet/README.md

 Java 8+
 gradle

-Run gradle assemble and go to the build/libs folder and run with java -jar *.jar
+Run gradle assemble in the app directory and go to the build/libs folder and run with java -jar *.jar

 API's(POST)